zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

  Joselyn: Whoa, I think that might be a bit much.

 Martin: Nonsense.
-If we’re going to do something, w e’re going to do it right.
+If we’re going to do something, we’re going to do it right.
 Barbed wire on top of our fence would probably be n ext . . .

 Joselyn: That’s not a good idea . . .